 - Intellectual property

 - Management of technological change and emerging companies

 Criteria for the article selection includes: that the article need to be novel, relevant, concise, practical, informative and useful to readers of the respective sections of the Journal: Articles, Review, cases studies.

 Peer Review Process

 All manuscripts submitted to Journal of Technology Management & Innovation are subjected to peer-review.
 The editors also can participate as qualified editors.
 Upon submission, the manuscript to be reviewed is distributed to 2 qualified reviewers.
 Reviewers have 2 weeks to review the submission and to recommend to the Editor the acceptance, acceptance with modification, or rejection of the article.
 If the manuscript is accepted with revision, the Editor returns the manuscript to the corresponding author.
 Authors should then make any suggested changes in the article and return it to the Editor by email.
 Finally the editors send back the article reviewed and corrected to the Editor-in-Chief, and also delivers the articles to the different editors.
 The editor-in-Chief coordinates the editorial procedure and distributes the articles submitted to the journal.

-Final manuscript due: By 6 weeks after notification approximately.
+- Final manuscript due: Approximately 6 weeks after notification.

 Open Access Policy